 - A. Short Presentation (10 Points): Summarize the Proposal and describe the Contractor's Innovative Ideas and Unique Resources (15 Minutes).
 The Proposer needs to communicate to the Selection Panel why they should be chosen.
-What strategies and abilities does the Proposer bring to this CMGC Project to distinguish them from the other shortlisted candidates?
+What strategies and abilities does the Proposer bring to this CM/GC Project to distinguish them from the other shortlisted candidates?
 Limit the presentation to the most critical points of the Proposal and focus on what your team can bring to the table and why.

 - B. Team Challenge (15 Points): The Proposer will be given a written challenge to review and propose a course of action to address the elements in the problem.
 The Proposer will be given 15 minutes to prepare a response or solution and 5 minutes to present a formal response or solution to the Selection Panel.
 This challenge scoring will be determined by the following criteria:

 - Challenge Understanding

 - Recognition of Key Points and Ideas

 - Team Collaboration

 - Communication Skills

-- Understanding of CMGC Delivery Method, Context Sensitive Solutions, and Environmental Commitments
+- Understanding of CM/GC Delivery Method, Context Sensitive Solutions, and Environmental Commitments

 - Understanding of Project Goals

 - C. Ouestion and Answer Session with the Selection Panel (15 Points): The questions asked in this session will be the same for each Proposer but follow-up questions to clarify Proposer answers will be allowed.
+Proposers will be given 25 minutes total to listen/read and respond one question at a time for a total of [number - usually 5] questions and respond to the Selection Panel.
 The interview presentation and question/answer scoring will be based on the following criteria:

-- Project Understanding
+- Project Understanding,

-- Project Approach
+- Project Approach,

-- Project Innovation
+- Project Innovation,

-- Communication Skills
+- Communication Skills,

-- Understanding of CMGC Delivery Method
+- Understanding of CM/GC Delivery Method, although CM/GC experience is not required to compete for this project and is not a scored element, and

-- Team Approach with Designer
+- Team Approach with Designer.